bedatadriven/renjin-website/_posts/2013-06-27-preparing-to-launch-renjin-at-user2013.md

 and to give feedback.
 So come and see us at the conference or get in touch with us via Twitter ([@bedatadriven](https://twitter.com/bedatadriven) and [@mj_kallen](https://twitter.com/mj_kallen)).

+**Update (2013-07-05):** Alex will be presenting Renjin on Thursday July 11th between 18:20 and 19:40 in the *Kaleidoscope II* session.